 7. Waste food

-Grocery prices have soared in 2022, with the cost of food rising 11.4% from August 2021 to August 2022, according to the Bureau of Labor Statistics.
-The prices of some staples, such as cereal and dairy, are up more than 16%.
+Grocery prices have soared, with the cost of food rising 6.7% from May 2022 to May 2023, according to the Bureau of Labor Statistics.

 Wasting food was never a good idea.
 Recent price jumps make food waste an even dumber idea.
 For tips on getting the most for your dollar and avoiding waste, see:

 - “Stop Letting These 8 Leftover Foods Go to Waste“

 - “19 Tricks to Make Groceries Last Longer“

 - “9 Ways to Eat Healthier Without Paying More“

 8. Pay bills late